Common myths about addiction

 Myth: Prescription drugs are not addictive like street drugs because they come from a doctor.

 Reality: Addiction to prescription medications, including painkillers, sedatives and stimulants, is a serious and growing problem among all age groups.
 These drugs can be highly addictive and have serious harmful effects.
-Even if these drugs are prescribed by your physician, you may be at risk.
+Even if these drugs are prescribed by your physician, they may pose a risk.

 Sources: NIDA, Prescription drug abuse research update; www.hbo.com/addiction; Myths of Addiction, Carlton K. Erickson, PhD, American Psychiatric Association; Clean, by David Sheff